 In the Arrancar arc, Hitsugaya, Rangiku and Renji are losing to their Arrancar enemies, but then they get permission to release their Power Limiters, and easily defeat their foes.
 Being limited to 1/5 of one's power is a pretty crippling handicap.

-Ichigo when confronted by the #5 Espada Nnoitra Jiruga gets easily owned, then gets bored and leaves the ass-whooping to his Fraccion, Tesla.
-It should be noted that Ichigo had a grueling battle against #6 Espada, Grimmjow Jaegerjaquez (who also got owned by Nnoitra) in which he barely defeated him.
+Ichigo when confronted by the Quinto Espada, Nnoitra Gilga, gets easily owned, then gets bored and leaves the ass-whooping to his Fraccion, Tesla.
+It should be noted that Ichigo had a grueling battle against the Sexta Espada, Grimmjow Jaegerjaquez (who also got owned by Nnoitra,) in which he barely defeated him.
 This is shown when he took on Ulquiorra again, and was a match for him, until he had to release (Ulquiorra lost, but Ichigo doesn't consider his Superpowered Evil Side laying the smackdown on him a fair fight).

 The entire Bount Arc is this trope.
 Every Soul Reaper who comes to Earth can only use a fraction of their power, and Ichigo has to relearn Bankai for some silly reason.
 Even the Bount enemies don't reach full power until they travel to the Soul Society.

 In the Invasion Army arc, Ichigo's power was failing after having used it all up fighting Aizen.
 So of course he was coming into this new dilemma already handicapped.